Push dagger: World War II

 The push dagger re-emerged during World War II, where it was first issued as combat weapon for British commandos, SAS, SOE, and other specialized raiding or guerrilla forces requiring a compact and concealable weapon for sentry elimination or close-quarters fighting.

 Contemporary designs

 During the 1980s, several new versions of the push dagger concept were produced by various specialty cutlery manufacturers and sold primarily as "tactical" or self-defense weapons, particularly in the U.S.

 Legality

-The sale and possession (or possession in public) of a push dagger with blade perpendicular to the handle is prohibited in some countries, such as the United Kingdom, the Republic of Ireland, and Canada.
+The sale and possession (or possession in public) of a push dagger with blade perpendicular to the handle is prohibited in some countries, such as the United Kingdom, Ireland, and Canada.
 However, if the edge is parallel to the handle, it is legal.
 The laws of many countries and several U.S. states and cities prohibit or criminalize to some degree the purchase, possession, or sale of push daggers or knuckle knives.